 While the prominence of Chris Cuomo shows media bias towards the powerful and privileged, we should look for fair coverage of issues relevant to racial, economic, and social justice.

-KEY TAKEAWAYS • The career of Chris Cuomo shows media bias towards his brother, a governor.
+• The career of Chris Cuomo shows media bias towards his brother, a governor.

 • News coverage is generally unfavorable towards racial justice protests.